CleberSalustiano/Calculator/README.md

 # Calculator

-Esse programa é uma calculadora feita em Java Swing.
+This program is a calculator made in Java Swing.